SSimonPhd/SSimonPhd/README.md

-PhD in Information Science with 15+ years of teaching, curriculum development, and complex systems analysis.
+PhD in Information Science with deep expertise in complex systems analysis and AI safety evaluation.
+Currently leading AI safety red-teaming and guardrail development at Mercor through adversarial testing with advanced jailbreaks, rubric creation, and comparative model evaluation (e.g., Gemini Pro vs Opus) for RLHF and safety protocols.

-Currently leading AI safety red-teaming and RLHF annotation at Mercor.
-Expertise in multimodal curation, eLearning module development, and research administration.
+Specialized in model evaluation, AI training protocols, and project management for frontier AI initiatives.

-Seeking roles in AI training, instructional design, eLearning/curriculum development, research administration, or project management (remote, hybrid, or on-site).
+Seeking roles in AI Safety, Red Teaming, Agentic AI, AI Training, and Project Management (remote, hybrid, or on-site in Austin).

-Also reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.
+Currently reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.

 Open to interesting projects.
 DMs welcome.